RobertPHeller/MLBJobDescriptions/MLBMemberResponsibilities.md

 maintenance of the Wendell Net fiber optic network (the Municipal Light Plant).
 These positions are unpaid.

-MLB members should be able to commit to at least 3-5 hours a week of meetings, research, and paperwork, and are expected to appoint and oversee an Municipal Light Plant (MLP) Manager.
+MLB members should be able to commit to at least 3-5 hours per month of meetings, research, and paperwork, and are expected to appoint and oversee an Municipal Light Plant (MLP) Manager.
 Together the Board and Manager will be involved in the following tasks:

 ## Coordinate MLP-Related Deadlines and Duties with Town and Contractors

 - Provide annual report on operations to the Selectboard and Finance Committee
-- Attend regularly scheduled MLP meetings and any other meetings with the ISP/NOC and other parties.
+- Attend regularly scheduled MLP meetings and any other meetings with the ISP (Internet Service Provider) / NOC (Network Operations Center) and other parties.
 - Track expenses and submit bills for payment to Town Accountant
     - ISP/NOC monthly bills and routine maintenance bills
     - Hut Electricity